Nish-mitha/qp-assessment/README.md

   - `/admin/getItem`: View existing grocery items.
   - `/admin/deleteItem/:itemName`: Remove grocery items from the system.
   - `/admin/updateItem`: Update details (e.g., name, price) of existing grocery items.
+  - Manage the inventory by checking the availablity of items.
 - User:
   - `/user/fetchItems`: View the list of available grocery items.
   - `/user/orderItems`: Ability to book multiple grocery items in a single order.